Undergraduate Research Opportunities Center

 Undergraduate research is an inquiry or investigation conducted by an undergraduate student that addresses a specific research question, utilizes appropriate research methodologies, adheres to the standards of the discipline, and results in the dissemination of findings.

-Undergraduate research prepares you for graduate school, lets you apply your classroom knowledge and passion for learning in the real world, and gives you the opportunity to work alongside a research mentor.
+Why undergraduate research?
+Undergraduate research lets you apply your classroom knowledge and passion for learning in the real world, and gives you the opportunity to work alongside a research mentor.
 Through undergraduate research you will develop critical thinking, inquiry, communication, and analytical skills, and make authentic contributions to real-world research.
+It can help you become a competitive applicant for the workforce and for graduate school.

 UROC McNair Scholar Sonia Olmos shares her thoughts about research